Pop quiz: Which of the following sentences is grammatically correct?

 Answer: Would you be surprised to learn that none of the sentences is grammatically correct?

-The words "lay" and "lie" can trip up even the most experienced writers among us.
-According to the American Heritage Dictionary, these two verbs "have been
+The words “lay” and “lie” can trip up even the most experienced writers among us.
+According to the American Heritage Dictionary, these two verbs “have been confused for centuries.”

 Let’s break the cycle now.
 Here’s how to avoid getting it wrong: